Why Are AP Physics 1 Labs Important?

 AP Physics 1 Lab Materials

-The equipment and materials required for AP Physics lab investigations are generally similar to those used in typical high school-level physics courses.
-However, access to some specialized equipment (eg, force sensors, air tracks, etc) may be useful in conducting certain investigations.
+The equipment and materials required for AP Physics 1 lab investigations are similar to those used in typical high school-level physics courses.
+However, access to specialized equipment, such as force sensors and air tracks, may be useful in certain investigations.

 What labs are in AP Physics 1?